 - Direct Electronic Presentment.
 If available, Viewpost may electronically present your Payment instrument directly to the payee’s financial institution for deposit.
 Funds will move from your Designated Bank Account to the payee’s account at its financial institution.

 - Electronic Presentment Using a Third Party.
 Viewpost may use the services of a third-party money transfer service (“MTS”) chosen by Viewpost to deliver a Payment.
-Western Union Business Solutions (USA), LLC, and Cass Commercial Bank are two such third-party MTSs that provide Payment services to Viewpost users via the Viewpost Platform.
-By using the Viewpost Services, you consent to the terms and conditions of these service providers, which can be viewed here: Western Union Payment Terms, CASS Payment Terms.
+Cass Commercial Bank is a third-party MTS that provides Payment services to Viewpost users via the Viewpost Platform.
+By using the Viewpost Services, you consent to the terms and conditions of these service providers, which can be viewed here: CASS Payment Terms.
 Payments made using a third-party MTS may be made in whole or in part using automated clearing house (“ACH”) services.
 To the extent ACH payments are initiated on your behalf for purposes of completing a Payment, you consent to such ACH payments and acknowledge and agree to be bound by the National Automated Clearing House Association (“NACHA”) rules applicable to you as an originator of an ACH transaction.

 - Paper Check.
 Payments you initiate using the Viewpost Services may be made, in whole or in part, by paper check.
 When you initiate a Payment that is to be sent by paper check, you instruct Viewpost, or a third party selected by Viewpost, to print and issue a check drawn on the Designated Bank Account you select and made payable to the order of (or for the benefit of) the Payment recipient.
 By initiating a Payment using the Viewpost Services, you are applying your Authorized Signature to your check, which serves as your authentication of your check.
 Your check will bear your Full Legal Name and Primary Business Address, and a check number will be assigned according to a sequencing agreed upon by you and Viewpost using your Viewpost payment settings.
 Your check will bear the date you select or, if no date is selected, the date on which you initiate the Payment using the Viewpost Services.
 Viewpost, or a third party selected by Viewpost, will deliver the paper check to the payee via postal carrier or such other method selected by Viewpost.